loveencounterflow/intertype/README.md

-A [*product*](https://en.wikipedia.org/wiki/Product_type) or [**record type**](https://en.wikipedia.org/wiki/Record_(computer_science)) is some kind of object that has (at least) the properties that are indicated in its declaration, with each of its listed properties (called 'fields' in this context) satisfying the namesake declaration.
+A [*product*](https://en.wikipedia.org/wiki/Product_type) or [**record type**](https://en.wikipedia.org/wiki/Record_(computer_science)) is some kind of object that has (at least) the properties that are indicated in its declaration, with each of its listed properties (called 'fields' in this context) satisfying their namesake declaration.

 As with variants, fields will be tested in the [order as declared](#ordering-of-properties-of-js-objects), but other than that, there are two important distinctions to variants: First, the record type's members' ISA